jaicab/jaicab.github.io/_posts/2015-05-18-making-a-difference-with-performance.md

 Something I want to encourage all you to do is **attend local meetup and/or conferences**.
 Sharing and networking helped me expand my knowledge on all these areas, and I'm sure that without them this wouldn't have been as good as it is now.

-I love competitivity, so if you know of any other highly curated sites to test against Base's new site, please [fire me a tweet](https://twitter.com/jaicab_).
+I love competition, so if you know of any other highly curated sites to test against Base's new site, please [fire me a tweet](https://twitter.com/jaicab_).
 To make it fair the site must be responsive and have at least one image besides the logo.

 I hope you learned something today.
 If you are worried about performance now, mission accomplished.
 If you're using WordPress, chances are you can get a <3000 SpeedIndex in no time with these tips.
 We can make the web faster, so we should.
 Go do your bit.
 It'll be better for everybody's roaming bill.